thanlong/VMOSPro_RootXposed_Terminal/README.md

 Download tool from [MEGA](http://link1s.com/W2GN7) or [Mediafire](http://link1s.com/VMOSTool)

 NOTE: From VMOS Pro Chinese version 1.3.1 and above, `/system` in ROM is locked at Read-only.
-Sadly you cannot modified it anymore :((
+Sadly you cannot modified it anymore.
+Don't worry, I am working on it...